-The best fitness trackers are great tools for helping you to get healthier, get more active, and even get more sleep.
-While they can't do your runs or workouts for you, they can help motivate you to be more active, track your progress, and even give you guidance on how hard you should be pushing yourself.
-While many are designed to be used outdoors, most can also track indoor exercises, for those of you who want to stay socially isolated, but also want to stay in shape.
+The best fitness trackers are good tools for getting healthier, getting more active, and even getting more sleep.
+They can help motivate you to be more active, track your progress and offer guidance on how hard you should be pushing yourself.

-Fitness trackers have come a long way from simply keeping tabs of how many steps you take.
-Now, these exercise-oriented wearables can measure your heart rate, read your blood oxygen levels, accompany you swimming, tell you if you're well-rested.
+As exercise-oriented wearables, fitness trackers can measure your heart rate, read your blood oxygen levels, accompany you swimming, tell you if you're well-rested.
 When you're not working out, some can be used to pay for groceries, play music and much more.

 With so many devices, choosing the best fitness tracker or fitness watch for your needs can be tricky.
-We put dozens to the test, spending hours on the treadmill, running, biking, swimming, working out on the best yoga mats — even sleeping — to see which excel, and which couldn't make it past the starting block.
+We put dozens to the test, spending hours on the treadmill, running, biking, swimming — even sleeping — to see which excel, and which couldn't make it past the starting block.

 See all of the best fitness trackers and fitness watches below.

 What are the best fitness trackers?

-After testing dozens of contenders, we think the best fitness tracker for most people is the Fitbit Charge 4.
-At around $149, it's not all that expensive, and features a built-in GPS and extensive health tracking.
+We think the best fitness tracker for most people is the Fitbit Charge 4.
+For $149, it's not all that expensive, and features a built-in GPS and extensive health tracking.
 The Fitbit Charge 4 also sports improved sleep tracking, wireless payment support and on-device Spotify controls.
 Plus it's swim-proof, and has a bright touchscreen display that responds instantly to swipes and taps.